dmarx/obsidian_vault/Gibbs Measure.md

 >relationship between Hammersley-Clifford Theorem and the gibbs measure

-The relationship between the Hammersley-Clifford Theorem and Gibbs measure is a foundational connection in the field of statistical mechanics and probability theory, particularly within the context of Markov random fields (MRFs).
+The relationship between the [[Hammersley-Clifford Theorem]] and Gibbs measure is a foundational connection in the field of statistical mechanics and probability theory, particularly within the context of Markov random fields (MRFs).
 This relationship bridges the structural properties of a graphical model with the probabilistic distributions described by Gibbs measures.

 ### Hammersley-Clifford Theorem

-The Hammersley-Clifford Theorem states that a probability distribution of a random field defined over a graph is a Markov random field if and only if it can be represented as a product of potential functions, each depending only on subsets of variables that form cliques in the graph.
+The Hammersley-Clifford Theorem states that a probability distribution of a random field defined over a graph is a [[Markov random field]] if and only if it can be represented as a product of [[potential function|potential functions]], each depending only on subsets of variables that form cliques in the graph.
 This theorem is conditional on the distribution being strictly positive (the positivity condition), which ensures that no configuration of the variables is forbidden or has zero probability.

 ### Gibbs Measure in Statistical Mechanics